 Scheduling a comprehensive eye exam will do more than detect age-related changes to your vision.
 It will also help protect you from other health threats you may not have even been aware of.

 The liquid in our eyes changes as we age, leading to increased eye floaters and flashes.
 The gradual hardening of the lens is known as presbyopia, making it harder to see up-close objects.
 Cataracts also affect the lens with clumping proteins that cause clouded vision.
-Comprehensive eye exams catch these issues early and help you receive much-needed treatment.
+Comprehensive eye exams catch these symptoms of aging eyes early so you receive much-needed treatment.

 Hardin Valley Eyecare & Optical has been serving Knoxville since 2009.
 Located at 10904 Spring Bluff Way, you can schedule an appointment online or give us a call at (865) 888-0892.